js-works/js-element/README.md

 # js-elements

-A R&D project to evaluate an alternative approach to define custom elements.
+A R&D project to evaluate an alternative approach to component custom elements.

 #### Disclaimer: